utkarshgautam22/cloud-dev-environment/README.md

 # Cloud Development Environment

-A platform for provisioning and managing containerized development environments.
+A platform for provisioning and managing containerized development environments with a modern web interface.

 ## Features

 - Provision cloud development environments in various languages (Python, Node.js, C, C++)
 - Web-based VS Code IDE for each environment
 - SSH access to environments
+- Responsive, modern web interface for environment management
+- User authentication and session management
 - Automatic Docker resource management
-- API for environment provisioning and termination
+- RESTful API for environment provisioning and termination

 ## Resource Management and Cleanup